This list of major arts events scheduled for New Jersey will be constantly updated throughout the year, as new events are announced.

 Through June 18: “Matisse and American Art” at the Montclair Art Museum.
 Nineteen works by Henri Matisse and 44 by various American artists (including Roy Lichtenstein, Andy Warhol, Helen Frankenthaler, Romare Bearden and Robert Motherwell) will be part of this exhibition, billed “the first exhibition to examine this French master’s profound impact upon the development of American modern art from 1907 to the present.”

 June 2-4: New Jersey’s 28th annual celebration of Louisiana music and food, The Crawfish Fest, takes place at the Sussex County Fairgrounds in Augusta.
-Performers will include Anders Osborne, Tab Benoit, the Rebirth Brass Band, Terrance Simien & The Zydeco Experience, Charles Neville, Henry Butler’s Jambalaya Band, and Geno Delafose and French Rockin’ Boogie.
+Performers will include The Fabulous Thunderbirds, Anders Osborne, Tab Benoit, the Rebirth Brass Band, Terrance Simien & The Zydeco Experience, Charles Neville, Henry Butler’s Jambalaya Band, and Geno Delafose and French Rockin’ Boogie.